eclipxe13/engineworks-dbal/CONTRIBUTING.md

 ### Testing Mysql

 Ensure that you have a file with the configuration on `tests/.env`, you can use `tests/.env.example` as start point.
-In the configuration file setup your Mysql instance.
+In the configuration file set up your Mysql instance.
 Installation instructions depends on your OS.